oliviasam7/AIAD/weekly-reports/week-1.md

 * Tried reaching out to users for feedback and validation
 * Suggested ideas to improve risk detection features
 * Participated in team discussions to align features with project goals

+pavani
+* Contributed to drafting the problem statement and description, clearly outlining customer pain points and the need for an AI-powered contract intelligence platform.
+*Identified target customer segments and validated demand through customer acknowledgment insights.